The Wiz: Other productions

-City Center's Encores!
+New York City Center's Encores!
 Summer Stars series production ran June 12 through July 5, 2009.
 The production was directed by Thomas Kail and choreographed by Andy Blankenbuehler.
-It starred Ashanti as Dorothy, Tichina Arnold as Evillene, Dawnn Lewis as Addapearl, Joshua Henry as the Tin Man, James Monroe Iglehart as the Lion, Orlando Jones (succeeded by Colman Domingo) as The Wiz, and LaChanze as Aunt Em and Glinda.
+It starred Ashanti as Dorothy, Tichina Arnold as Evillene, Dawnn Lewis as Addaperle, Joshua Henry as the Tin Man, James Monroe Iglehart as the Lion, Orlando Jones (succeeded by Colman Domingo) as The Wiz, and LaChanze as Aunt Em and Glinda.

 A major British revival of the musical was produced in 2011 by the Birmingham Repertory Theatre (however performed at the New Alexandra Theatre due to The REP's refurbishment) in a co-production with the West Yorkshire Playhouse, re-locating Kansas to present day Birmingham This production was directed by Josette Bushell-Mingo, with choreography by Paul J. Medford.

-The first German-speaking production will be produced in Linz/Austria in the new Musiktheater Linz.
-The production will be directed and choreographed by Kim Duddy.
+The first German-speaking production was produced in Linz, Austria in the new Musiktheater Linz, directed and choreographed by Kim Duddy.

-The Fiddlehead Theatre Company, in the historic Strand Theatre in Boston's Dorchester neighborhood, mounted a production, directed by Stacey Stephens, Fiddlehead Theatre Company's Associate Producing Artistic Director, in February 2015.
+The Fiddlehead Theatre Company, in the historic Strand Theatre in Dorchester, Boston, Massachusetts, mounted a production, directed by Stacey Stephens, Fiddlehead Theatre Company's associate producing artistic director, in February 2015.

-A production ran at The Muny from June 19–25 2018.
+A production ran at The Muny from June 19–25, 2018.
 It starred Nathan Lee Graham as The Wiz, James T. Lane as Tinman, Darius de Haas as Lion, Demetria McKinney as Glinda, and newcomers Danyel Fulton and Jared Grimes as Dorothy and Scarecrow, respectively.
 It was directed by Denis Jones and choreographed by Camille A. Brown.

-The Hope Mill Theatre, Manchester mounted a production that ran from November 24, 2021, until January 16, 2022, with the cast including Tarik Frimpong as The Scarecrow.
+The Hope Mill Theatre, Manchester mounted a production that ran from November 24, 2021, until January 16, 2022, with the cast including Tarik Frimpong as the Scarecrow.
 The production was recorded and streamed as an encore production, and performances from it were broadcast by the BBC as part of Big Night of Musicals by the National Lottery.

-A North American tour, directed by Schele Williams with new material by Amber Ruffin, is scheduled to launch in the fall of 2023 in Baltimore with plans to transfer to Broadway for a limited engagement in Spring 2024.
+A Mexican production ran from June 2023 to September 2024 at Teatro Hidalgo in Mexico City for over 200 performances.
+Produced by Juan Torres and directed by Ricardo Díaz, the show was choreographed by Pablo Rodríguez.
+Set design was by Oscar Acosta.
+The show starred Lucero Mijares in her theatre debut as Dorothy, Oscar Acosta as the Tin Man, Juan Fonsalido as the Scarecrow, Felipe Alvarez as the Lion, and Jair Campos as the Wiz.